clipo/network-drift/README.md

 edges between individual vertices (k, the network degree), from immediate neighbors (k=2) to all other vertices (k=N-1).

 ![Network Structure](https://github.com/clipo/network-drift/blob/master/images/schneider-et-al-2016-figure.png?raw=true "Drift among populations of varying sizes")

+Figure 3.
+Population structure and its impact on diversity (from Schneider et al. 2016).

 Schneider and colleagues (2016) have shown that the effect of drift on diversity can be countered by a combination of mutation (or innovation) rate and/or highly structured (low k) networks (Figure 7).